Frank: So why are you so against genetically modified food, then? I think you’ve been taken in by all the bad press.

 Ann: Talking maybe, but nobody’s listening.

-Match the words to the definitions.
+Match the words and phrases from the podcast to the definitions.

 See the transcript in a popup